Matthew-D-Johnston/js225/js229_study_guide.md

   }
   ```

-* The factory function allows us to create same "type" of objecs easily with a pre-defined "template," however, it also has some disadvantages:
+* The factory function allows us to create same "type" of objects easily with a pre-defined "template," however, it also has some disadvantages:

   * Every object created with the factory function has a full copy of all the methods, which can be redundant.
   * There isn't a way for us to inspect an object and know whether we created it from a factory function.
 This makes it difficult to identify whether an object is of a specific "type."